By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

-George Elkington (1801-1865).
-British industrialist George Richards Elkington.
+George Richards Elkington (1801-1865), British industrialist.
 Elkington turned laboratory experiments in electrochemistry into a successful commercial process.
 In 1840, with his cousin Henry Elkington, he purchased and patented the Wright electroplating process.
 In the following year he filed a patent for a method of gilding brass.
-The Birmingham factory developed the electroplating, electrotyping and electro gilding processes, using gold and silver to plate a wide range of metal objects, from spectacle frames to pen nibs.
+The Birmingham factory developed the electroplating, electrotyping and electrogilding processes, using gold and silver to plate a wide range of metal objects, from spectacle frames to pen nibs.
 They came to dominate the plating industry, replacing Sheffield plate within ten years and producing a cheaper and more durable substitute for silverware.
 Patent disputes with Henri de Ruolz in France were resolved and the Paris silversmith Charles Christofle became a licensee.

 Model release not required.
 Property release not required.